danielpaulus/go-ios/README.md

+   ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios diagnostics list [options]                                     List diagnostic infos ios pair [options]                                                 Pairs the device without a dialog for supervised devices ios ps [options]                                                   Dumps a list of running processes on the device ios forward [options] <hostPort> <targetPort>                      Similar to iproxy, forward a TCP connection to the device. ios dproxy [--binary]                                              Starts the reverse engineering proxy server.
+   >                                                                  It dumps every communication in plain text so it can be implemented easily.
+   >                                                                  Use "sudo launchctl unload -w /Library/Apple/System/Library/LaunchDaemons/com.apple.usbmuxd.plist"
+   >                                                                  to stop usbmuxd and load to start it again should the proxy mess up things.
+   >                                                                  The --binary flag will dump everything in raw binary without any decoding. ios readpair                                                       Dump detailed information about the pairrecord for a device.
+Starts a pcap dump of network traffic ios install --path=<ipaOrAppFolder> [options]                      Specify a .app folder or an installable ipa file that will be installed.
-   ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios diagnostics list [options]                                     List diagnostic infos ios pair [options]                                                 Pairs the device without a dialog for supervised devices ios forward [options] <hostPort> <targetPort>                      Similar to iproxy, forward a TCP connection to the device. ios dproxy                                                         Starts the reverse engineering proxy server.
-It dumps every communication in plain text so it can be implemented easily.
-Use "sudo launchctl unload -w /Library/Apple/System/Library/LaunchDaemons/com.apple.usbmuxd.plist" to stop usbmuxd and load to start it again should the proxy mess up things. ios readpair                                                       Dump detailed information about the pairrecord for a device. ios pcap [options]                                                 Starts a pcap dump of network traffic ios apps [--system]                                                Retrieves a list of installed applications. --system prints out preinstalled system apps. ios launch <bundleID>                                              Launch app with the bundleID on the device.
-Get your bundle ID from the apps command. ios runtest <bundleID>                                             Run a XCUITest. ios runwda [options]                                               Start WebDriverAgent ios ax [options]                                                   Access accessibility inspector features. ios reboot [options]                                               Reboot the given device ios -h | --help                                                    Prints this screen. ios --version | version [options]                                  Prints the version
+   ios pcap [options] [--pid=<processID>] [--process=<processName>]   Starts a pcap dump of network traffic, use --pid or --process to filter specific processes. ios apps [--system]                                                Retrieves a list of installed applications. --system prints out preinstalled system apps. ios launch <bundleID>                                              Launch app with the bundleID on the device.
+Get your bundle ID from the apps command. ios runtest <bundleID>                                             Run a XCUITest. ios runwda [options]                                               Start WebDriverAgent ios ax [options]                                                   Access accessibility inspector features. ios debug <app_path>                                               Start debug with lldb ios reboot [options]                                               Reboot the given device ios -h | --help                                                    Prints this screen. ios --version | version [options]                                  Prints the version